 Keeping Track of Your Stuff During a Move

-When you’re preparing for a move, just the thought of packing all your stuff can be overwhelming.
-But like any other big project, it helps to break tasks down into parts.
-If you keep a home inventory and pack properly, keeping track of your things during the move will be much easier.
+Moving can be exciting, but also daunting.
+When you’re preparing for a move, just the thought of packing up all of your stuff can be overwhelming.
+But like any other big project, it helps to break tasks down into smaller, more approachable parts.
+If you keep a home inventory and value organized packing, keeping track of your things during the move will be much easier.

-First, organize your things and purge what you don’t want or use anymore; then perform a home inventory.
-A home inventory will come in handy both during your move and in your new home, for insurance purposes.
-Whether you’re moving yourself or hiring movers, these thoughtful packing tips will help make your move more organized and less stressful.
+First, channel Marie Kondo.
+Organize your things and purge what you don’t want or use anymore; then perform a home inventory.
+A home inventory will come in handy both during your move and once you get to your new home, for insurance purposes.
+Whether you’re moving yourself or hiring movers, these thoughtful tips on how to organize a move will help make the change more exciting, and less stressful.

-Before making a packing list, get rid of items you no longer need or want.
+Not sure where to start?
+These three categories can help you figure out how to organize a move.
+First, before making an organized packing list, get rid of items you no longer need or want.

 - When was the last time you used it?